-- Long standing or existing but the applicant has made all reasonable efforts to obtain local or other financing to address the problem; or - II.
-Immediate and unexpected not reasonably foreseen by the applicant. - Moderate Commitment: 35 64 points will be awarded to application which show grant funds are needed to proceed with the projects and which meet most, but not all, of the criteria in 2.a. (above). - Low Commitment: 0 34 points will be awarded to applications that do now show grant funds are needed to proceed with the project and which other funds are available, or which meet few of the criteria in 2.a. (above). - 3.
-Low and Moderate Benefit Maximum 100 points a.
-High Need: 70-100 points will be applied to proposals that:
+- I. Long standing or existing but the applicant has made all reasonable efforts to obtain local or other financing to address the problem; or - II.
+Immediate and unexpected not reasonably foreseen by the applicant. - b.
+Moderate Commitment: 35 64 points will be awarded to application which show grant funds are needed to proceed with the projects and which meet most, but not all, of the criteria in 2.a. (above). - c.
+Low Commitment: 0 34 points will be awarded to applications that do now show grant funds are needed to proceed with the project and which other funds are available, or which meet few of the criteria in 2.a. (above).

+3. Project Appropriateness - Maximum 100 points